joelcogen/devcon/README.md

 ### Dockerfile

 - Base packages
+- Docker binary so we can access the host's Docker
 - Create a user with sudo privilege
 - Add dotfiles
 - Install some rubies and nodes